derlucas/esp32_cubes/firmware/README.md

 This Project consists of the following parts:

  * ESP32 as Gateway (../gateway_firmware/)
- * Processing.Org Control Software (../processing/)
+ * Processing.Org Control Software (../processing/) (obsolete, now Art-Net is the new control style)
  * ESP32 for the Lights (this project folder)

 The Projects supports "mhetesp32minikit" and "esp32doit-devkit-v1" ESP32 boards.